mcmire/metamask-extension/.github/PULL_REQUEST_TEMPLATE.md

+## Description

 <!--
-This top part is a freeform area, but there are 3 questions you should try to answer:
+This is a freeform area, but there are 3 questions you should try to answer:

 * What information do reviewers need to have in order to understand your changes?
 * What is the current state of things and why does it need to change?